BalintGergely/ColorChooser/README.md

 # ColorChooser
-A ColorChooser with pipette function, the ability to pin it's dialog, select two colors at once, and four supported color models.
+A ColorChooser with a pipette function, the ability to pin it's dialog, select two colors at once, four supported color models, and support for square root color blending.